Friday, February 22, 2013 at 6:42 AM

 After all, eating horses was (and is becoming again) as commonplace in France, a nation of gastronomes nonpareil, as eating pigs is in the United States.
 Which makes all of the outrage over eating horse meat akin to barbarians accusing aristocrats of uncivilized behavior.
 (Oh, did you know that eating dogs is as commonplace in China as eating pheasants is in England.)

-Meanwhile, this “rumpus” over horse meat might cause the United States to reconsider lifting its ban on imports of EU beef, which was imposed in 1997 over concerns about mad-cow disease (Bovine Spongiform Encephalopathy, or BSE).
+Meanwhile, this “rumpus” over horse meat might cause the United States to reconsider lifting its ban on imports of EU beef, which the United States imposed in 1997 over concerns about mad-cow disease (Bovine Spongiform Encephalopathy, or BSE).
 Just last year the Department of Agriculture recommended lifting it….

-For the record, suspicions prevailed in Europe about it being imposed in retaliation for the EU ban on imports of American beef, which was imposed in 1988 over concerns about hormones used to treat American beef.
+For the record, suspicions prevailed in Europe about the ban being imposed in retaliation for the EU ban on imports of American beef, which the EU imposed in 1988 over concerns about hormones used to treat American beef.